Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 1. **Lack of Emotional Depth**: Current interactions do not fully explore the emotional stakes involved in Isabella's interactions with Marcus.
 Enhancing these moments can create a more engaging narrative.
 2. **Missed Opportunities for Conflict Resolution**: There are instances where conflicts arise, but the scripts do not explore potential resolutions or compromises, which could add complexity to the characters' relationships.
 3. **Underdeveloped Collaborative Moments**: While there are collaborative scenes, they often lack detail on how the characters negotiate their differences, which is crucial for character development.
+4. **Lack of Clarity on Current Strategies**: The existing redundancy strategies are not clearly defined, leading to potential misunderstandings in their implementation.
+5. **Insufficient Error Recovery Processes**: Current error recovery mechanisms lack detail, which may hinder effective responses to communication failures.
+6. **Need for Comprehensive Protocols**: There is a need for more comprehensive protocols that outline specific steps for error recovery and redundancy management.

 ### Proposed Enhancements
 1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.